How Much Does ProtonVPN Cost?

 - Fill out the support form and state your wish to cancel your subscription.

 - If you’re still within the refund period, state that you want a prorated refund as well.

 - Wait for 14 days or less for ProtonVPN to process your refund.

 Summing Up ProtonVPN

-ProtonVPN is towards the higher end of premium VPN services, though that price can be reduced by taking on a longer contract length.
-With a 30-day money-back guarantee as well as a free version, however, we felt confident in the service because we were given ample time with it before needing to commit long-term.
+ProtonVPN is towards the higher end of premium VPN services, though you can get discounts by taking on a longer contract length.
+With a 30-day money-back guarantee as well as a free version, however, we felt confident in the service because ProtonVPN gave us ample time with it before we needed to commit long-term.

 ProtonVPN Frequently Asked Questions

 Now that we’ve gone over the pricing and features, let’s take a look at some of the burning questions surrounding ProtonVPN.

 Given its strict data logging policy, its Swiss jurisdiction (which puts the company outside of international intelligence-sharing agreements), and its strong encryption protocols, ProtonVPN is one of the most trustworthy and secure VPNs on the market.